 Figure 3.
 Microinjection of liposomes loaded with a mROS-inhibiting drug suppresses mROS production within activated macrophages.
 (A) Schematic illustrating the targeting of a mROS-inhibiting drug to macrophages and assessing it’s impact on macrophage activation following MSU crystal stimulation.
 (B and C) Live confocal images of liposome-laden macrophages (control liposomes/L-C (B) or mROS-inhibiting liposomes/L-MI (C)) within the hindbrain of Tg(mpeg1:EGFP) larvae, also marked with a fluorescent mROS-specific probe (see Table of Materials, where the fluorescent signal is displayed as a heatmap with warm colors representing higher levels of mROS), 3 h following hindbrain microinjection of Marina Blue-labeled liposomes and MSU crystals.
 Marina Blue fluorescence is pseudo-colored in grayscale.
 (D) Quantification of fluorescence intensity of mROS-specific probe within macrophages, as detected in B and C. Error bars display mean ± SD. ****p<0.0001, Student’s t-test.
 Scale bar, 10 m in B. This figure has been modified from previous publication24.

 Figure 4.
 Microinjection of liposomes loaded with a mROS inhibitor suppresses il1b expression within activated macrophages and macrophage-driven neutrophil recruitment.
 (A) Expression of il1b (marked by black arrows), as detected by whole mount in situ hybridization, within the hindbrain region 3 h following hindbrain microinjection of control (L-C) or mROS-inhibiting liposomes (L-MI) and MSU crystals, anterior to left.
 Numbers represent proportion of larvae with displayed phenotypes.
 (B) Quantification of il1b expression, as detected in A, shown as percent larvae demonstrating high, low or no expression.
-(C) Confocal images of neutrophils within the hindbrain region of Tg(lyz:EGFP) larvae (dorsal views, anterior to left), as detected by immunofluorescence 3 (3 hpi) and 6 (6 hpi) h following hindbrain microinjection of L-C or L-MT and MSU crystals.
-(D) Temporal quantification of neutrophils, as detected in C, 1 (1 hpi), 3 (3 hpi), 6 (6 hpi) and 9 (9 hpi) h following hindbrain microinjection of L-C or L-MT and MSU crystals.
+(C) Confocal images of neutrophils within the hindbrain region of Tg(lyz:EGFP) larvae (dorsal views, anterior to left), as detected by immunofluorescence 3 (3 hpi) and 6 (6 hpi) h following hindbrain microinjection of L-C or L-MI and MSU crystals.
+(D) Temporal quantification of neutrophils, as detected in C, 1 (1 hpi), 3 (3 hpi), 6 (6 hpi) and 9 (9 hpi) h following hindbrain microinjection of L-C or L-MI and MSU crystals.
 Error bars display mean ± SD. ****p<0.0001, n.s. not significant, one-way ANOVA, Dunnett’s post hoc test.
 Scale bars, 100 m in A, 50 m in C. This figure has been modified from previous publication24.

 Table 1.
 Physicochemical characteristics of PBS (control) or mROS-inhibiting liposomes (data are means ± standard deviation, n = 3).
 All liposomes were labeled with Marina Blue.